huntdatacenter/docs/docs/do-science/faq/access.md

 ### Can I get access to several labs?

 Yes.
 You can access more than one lab.
 We encourage data spaces to separate data in labs and bring top expertise into their lab to do analysis there.
-You will need to send us one user agreement for each lab your want to acces.
+You will need to send us one user agreement for each lab your want to access.
 Lab leaders and lab coordinators may order your access in our [service desk](/administer-science/service-desk/lab-orders/#add-a-new-lab-user).

 ### How do I get started with my second lab?